List of characters in The Loud House franchise: Lana Loud

-Lana Loud (voiced by Grey DeLisle, portrayed by Mia Allan in A Loud House Christmas and The Really Loud House) is the 6-year-old (7-year-old season 5 onward and The Really Loud House) eighth child of the Loud family, and is named after one of Savino's five sisters.
+Lana L. Loud (voiced by Grey DeLisle, portrayed by Mia Allan in A Loud House Christmas, The Really Loud House, and A Really Haunted Loud House) is the 6-year-old (7-year-old from season 5 onward and live-action media) eighth child of the Loud family, and is named after one of Savino's five sisters.
 The episode "Ties That Bind" reveals that Lana is the identical twin sister of her roommate Lola and was born two minutes before her, making Lana the older twin.
-Lana usually wears a red baseball cap backwards or sideways, a murky green t-shirt, dark blue overalls, and white sneakers.
+Lana usually wears a red baseball cap backward or sideways, a murky green t-shirt, dark blue overalls, and white sneakers.
 She is a tomboy who loves to get her hands dirty.
 Lana is a skilled handy worker, plumber, and mechanic who loves animals, especially frogs and reptiles.
 She will always defend animals from any possible harm.
-Lana also has a close bond with her sister Lola, who she hangs out and works together with.
+Along with Lucy and Lily, Lana has the best younger sister relationship with Lincoln.
+She also has a close bond with her sister Lola, who she hangs out and works together with.
 Throughout the series, she acts like a dog, especially when she eats trash or dog food.
 In Leni's Listen Out Loud podcast, Leni and Lincoln state that the family buys Lana food and toys at the pet shop.
 Lana is in 1st grade at Royal Woods Elementary School for the first four seasons and attends school with Lincoln, Lucy, Lola, and Lisa.
 In "Schooled!", Lana attends 2nd grade with her sisters Lucy, Lola, and Lisa.